Restitutor/AlexxAutoWarn/README.md

-AlexxAutoWarn: Smart Zone Monitoring for Minecraft AlexxAutoWarn is a Spigot/Paper plugin that helps server admins monitor and control specific material placements within custom zones.
-It offers flexible rules to deny, alert staff, or allow items, providing granular oversight for your server.
+AlexxAutoWarn: Smart Zone Monitoring for Minecraft AlexxAutoWarn is a Spigot/Paper plugin for server admins to monitor and control specific material placements within custom zones.
+It offers flexible rules to deny, alert staff, or allow items, providing granular oversight.

 Table of Contents
 Features